owncloud/ocis-devldap/docs/content/about.md

 weight: 10
 ---

-This service provides a simple devldap example API to show the integration of custom plugins within [Phoenix](https://github.com/owncloud/phoenix).
+This service provides a simple LDAP server which should only be used for development setups, this extension is not meant to be deployed to production environments.